-Apple VP Micahel Tchao spoke to the guys over at AllThingsD and has explained how the battery indicator on the iPad works, and it looks like this feature has been around on other devices for a while.
+Apple VP Michael Tchao spoke to the guys over at AllThingsD and has explained how the battery indicator on the iPad works, and it looks like this feature has been around on other devices for a while.

-Basically when your iPad reaches 100 percent charge and is plugged in, the device stops charging but still displays 100 percent and the battery starts to discharge, and then charge itself again until it reaches 100 percent.
+Basically, when your iPad reaches 100 percent charge and is plugged in, the device stops charging but still displays 100 percent.
+The battery then starts to discharge slightly and then charges itself again until it reaches 100 percent.
+This cycle continues as long as the device is plugged in.

 “That circuitry is designed so you can keep your device plugged in as long as you would like,” Tchao said.
 “It’s a great feature that’s always been in iOS.”